TIPC1110/Apple-homepage-Clone/README.md

 - **CSS Styling:** CSS is used to capture the iconic simplicity and sophistication of Apple's design.
 - **Bootstrap 5 Magic:** Leveraging Bootstrap 5 for additional responsiveness and styling enhancements.

-## How to Run

-1. Clone the repository: `git clone https://github.com/yourusername/Apple-Homepage-Clone.git`
-2. Open the `index.html` file in your preferred web browser.

 Happy coding! 🚀